Batche-Hub/e-boutique/README.md

 - 1 To install the database.
 If you don't know how to do it, the search engines are there for you.
 - 2 To "clean up" this database.
 Indeed, there must be one or two accounts present, but as you can imagine, the profile photos of these accounts are not present: this could cause some bugs.
 - 3 To start by creating an account in order to fill the database and see what the software currently offers (AKA, the user part for the moment).
 - Do not forget that there may be problems with access to the database!
-So check if the ip and all toutim is correctly filled in the "dbfile.properties" files in the "BDD" package.
+So check if the ip and all the stuff are correctly filled in the "dbfile.properties" files in the "BDD" package.
+- Please also change the path of the dbfile.properties file in SecuriteDataSource.java: because this is my path, it will not work.

 I'm a student.
 So note that this project is probably not secure, and there is probably some stuff that are done in a bad way.